kaz-utashiro/greple/README.md

 - **define** _name_ string

-    Directive \`define' is almost same as \`option', but argument is not processed by _shellwords_ and treated just a simple text.
-    Metacharacters can be included without escaping.
-Defined string replacement is done only in definition in option argument.
-If you want to use the word in command line, use option directive instead.
+    Define macro.
+This is similar to **option**, but argument is not processed by _shellwords_ and treated just a simple text, so meta-characters can be included without escape.
+Macro expansion is done for option definition and other macro definition.
+Macro is not evaluated in command line option.
+Use option directive if you want to use in command line,

         define :kana: \p{InKatakana}
         option --kanalist --nocolor -o --join --re ':kana:+(\n:kana:+)*' help   --kanalist List up Katakana string

 Environment variable substitution is done for string specified by
-\`option' and \`define' directivies.
+\`option' and \`define' directives.
 Use Perl syntax **$ENV{NAME}** for this purpose.
 You can use this to make a portable module.

 When _greple_ found `__CODE__` line in `.greplerc` file, the rest